Updated April 24, 2026

 - Renewal: 30 continuing education points

-Most states don't require licensing for medical assistants, but some states like Washington and California mandate additional training for clinical tasks like injections or phlebotomy.
-Check your state medical board for specific requirements before starting a program.
+Most states treat medical assistants as unlicensed personnel, but Washington and California require additional training for specific clinical tasks like injections and phlebotomy.
+Check with the Washington Department of Health for current scope of practice rules before starting a program.

 No interstate compact exists for medical assistants.
-You will need to meet requirements separately in each state where you practice.
+You will need to verify scope of practice rules separately if you move to another state, especially for clinical tasks like giving injections.

 Compensation